October 13, 2017

 Back to the hotel …. shattered and starving!!!!
 Room service got a thrashing as we had had no lunch break haha!

-The next show I was in charge.
-Wynn Hamlyn with the support of L’Oréal and the rest of the Buoy crew that were in Auckland (Mathias, Courtney and Eilish).
+The next show was Wynn Hamlyn and I was in charge with the support of L’Oréal and the rest of the Buoy crew (Mathias, Courtney and Eilish).
 Wynn had his first solo show last year to critical acclaim and there was a lot of media attention on this show.
 His collection was about trans-seasonal clothing how there is no longer a specific winter or summer and global warming role in that.
 With a strong knitwear focus it may have been teamed with a summer skirt.
 Hair needed to look expensive and rich but not too done so I created an almost Paris ‘it’ girl blow wave.
-Beautiful and shiny but with an organic wave put thru it to keep it looking cool.
-Also some of the girls had this cool sun visor with the knitwear.

 Today was another show that I was in charge of!
 Miromoda is a collective of Maori designers selected to take part in NZ Fashion Week.
 This show had nine designers showing about eight looks each.
-It was amazing to be backstage and see some of the designer's reactions when they saw their looks go down NZFW catwalk for the first time … there were some tears of pride!
-P ure project runway moment.
-Once again being it was a group show using 38 models, the hair needed to work with all the collections so I created a soft organic-looking knotted bun with the help of L’Oréal once again and my Buoy peeps!
-It stayed looking great thru all the outfit changes and hats and feathers being pulled on and off backstage.
+It was amazing to be backstage and see some of the designer's reactions when they saw their looks go down NZFW catwalk for the first time … there were some tears of pride, a pure 'Project runway' moment!

 World… a designer who loves dramatic hair and makeup and actually likes to put on a spectacle of a catwalk show.
 I had been working on creating 20 glitter bowl wigs at home over the previous six weeks in a variety of colours … I’m still vacuuming up glitter at home, it gets everywhere!!!